internalregister/internalregister.github.io/_posts/2019-09-29-Console-Video.markdown

 - Horizontal Overlay Stripe composed of 28x6 characters

+Also when using CHR-RAM, a program can use 4 pages of characters for background and 4 character pages for sprites.

+Each character page holds 256 characters.

 <img src="/assets/videoGraphicsComponents.png" alt="Graphics Components" width="900"/>

 The next sections detail each of these components.